-On June 2, 2020, we issued \$175.0 million in aggregate principal amount of Notes, including the initial purchasers' exercise in full of their option to purchase an additional \$25.0 million principal amount of the Notes, between us and the Trustee, in a private offering to qualified institutional buyers pursuant to Rule 144A under the Securities Act of 1933, as amended.
-The net proceeds from the issuance of the Notes were \$169.8 million after deducting transaction costs.
+On June 26, 2023, we issued \$190.0 million in aggregate principal amount of 2028 Notes, which are governed by the 2028 Indenture, in a private offering to qualified institutional buyers pursuant to Rule 144A under the Securities Act of 1933, as amended.
+On July 3, 2023, we issued an additional \$20.0 million in aggregate principal amount of 2028 Notes.
+As of June 30, 2023, the initial net proceeds from the issuance of the 2028 Notes were \$173.6 million after deducting transaction costs.

-The Notes are senior, unsecured obligations and will accrue interest payable semiannually in arrears on June 1 and December 1 of each year at a rate of 3.00% per year.
-The Notes will mature on June 1, 2025, unless earlier converted, redeemed, or repurchased.
-The Notes are convertible into cash, shares of our common stock or a combination of cash and shares of our common stock, at our election.
+The 2028 Notes are senior, unsecured obligations and will accrue interest payable semiannually in arrears on January 1 and July 1 of each year at a rate of 1.50% per year.
+The 2028 Notes will mature on July 1, 2028, unless earlier converted, redeemed, or repurchased.
+The 2028 Notes are convertible into cash, shares of our common stock or a combination of cash and shares of our common stock, at our election.

-The conversion rate will initially be 26.7271 shares of our common stock per \$1,000 principal amount of Notes (equivalent to an initial conversion price of approximately \$37.42 per share of our common stock).
+The conversion rate is 24.5586 shares of our common stock per \$1,000 principal amount of 2028 Notes (equivalent to an initial conversion price of approximately \$40.72 per share of our common stock).
+The conversion rate is subject to adjustment in some events but will not be adjusted for any accrued and unpaid interest.